matuskropuch/apod/README.md

 # apod
-Python script to download astronomy picture of the day
+Python script to download astronomy picture of the day and set it as Windows wallpaper